 THE WSGR EUROPEAN PRIVACY & DATA SECURITY TEAM

-Led by Christopher Kuner, the chairman of the International Chamber of Commerce's (ICC's) Task Force on Privacy and the Protection of Personal Data, the firm's Brussels-based European privacy and data security practice assists clients of all sizes in complying with the requirements of European privacy and data protection law.
+Led by Christopher Kuner, the vice chairman of the International Chamber of Commerce's (ICC's) Committee on the Digital Economy, the firm's Brussels-based European privacy and data security practice assists clients of all sizes in complying with the requirements of European privacy and data protection law.
 We advise clients in a broad array of industries, including the Internet, cloud computing, technology, social media, digital media, finance, and healthcare fields.

 Among other matters, our attorneys have experience:

 - Providing strategic advice on the upcoming changes to the EU data protection framework in light of the proposed Data Protection Regulation

 - Developing strategies that enable clients to transfer personal data outside the EU, including implementation and approval of binding corporate rules (BCRs), assistance with membership in the U.S.-EU/U.S.-Swiss Safe Harbor Framework, and use of EU standard contractual clauses

 - Representing clients before national data protection authorities and liaising with European Institutions and the Article 29 Working Party on behalf of clients

 - Counseling clients on sophisticated legal issues regarding online data processing and the use of technology, including drafting privacy impact assessments and ensuring privacy by design

 - Drafting data transfer agreements, data processing agreements, and data protection language in commercial agreements

 - Managing complex multijurisdictional data protection compliance projects, including global and pan-European privacy policies and terms and conditions

 - Designing business and legal responses to data security breaches, assisting with performing data security audits, and complying with data security standards